Dariela07/a-real-time-human-actions-recognition-model-for-assisted-living/README.md

 This project is developed using MMAction2 Framework to predict Falls, Staggering and Chest Pain from normal daily activities.

 ##	Dataset Creation
-This study utilised the NTU RGB+D Action Recognition Dataset (J. Liu et al., 2019).
-All RGB video samples of Falling (948 videos), Staggering (948 videos), and Chest pain (948 videos) in the “Medical Conditions” category were selected to represent dangerous scenarios.
-The “Normal Scenario” class was formed by randomly selecting 80 videos from each of the 40 classes in the “Daily Actions” category to include a larger sample size (3,200 videos) with a wide diversity of daily activities, which simulate real-life conditions.
+The NTU RGB+D Action Recognition Dataset was utilized for this study.
+It included 948 videos each from the 'Falling', 'Staggering', and 'Chest Pain' categories within the 'Medical Conditions' section.
+For the 'Normal Scenario' class, 80 videos were randomly selected from each of the 40 'Daily Actions' categories, resulting in a diverse set of 3,200 videos depicting various everyday activities.

-The dataset was split into training, validation and testing sets, in proportion of 75%, 12.5% and 12.5% respectively.
-The splitting process ensured that the proportion of the four classes remained the same in training, testing and validation sets.
-Then, feature-label mapping was performed.
-An annotation text file for each set was created, listing the relative video path with its corresponding label.
-The dataset creation and label mapping were performed in “customise_datasets.ipynb”, which is located in the main folder.
-The created training, validation and testing datasets were saved in “mmaction2/data/normal_vs_3critical”, including both videos and the annotation test files.
+The dataset was split into training, validation, and testing segments with proportions of 75%, 12.5%, and 12.5% respectively, ensuring consistent representation across all classes.
+Features were mapped to labels, and annotation files were created, detailing video paths and corresponding labels.
+All procedures were documented and executed in the 'customise_datasets.ipynb' notebook, located in 'mmaction2/data/normal_vs_3critical', which includes both videos and their annotations.

 ##	Code Structure
 The code is organised in a modular approach.
 Its main components are outlined below.